Deployment of Universal ZTNA solution

-Universal ZTNA provides a secure and controlled way to access application based on zero trust principles.
-Aa discussed earlier, an administrator workflow includes setting up the infrastructure (onboarding Secure Access and Firewall to Security Cloud Control), configuring policies on Secure Access, deploying those policies to the enforcement point (Threat Defense devices), and monitoring the solution to ensure it is working as expected.
+Universal ZTNA provides a secure and controlled way to access applications based on zero trust principles.
+An administrator workflow includes setting up the infrastructure (onboarding Secure Access and Firewall to Security Cloud Control), configuring policies on Secure Access, deploying those policies to the enforcement point (Threat Defense devices), and monitoring the solution to ensure it is working as expected.

-An administrator can deploy universal ZTNA solution to achieve the following outcomes:
+An administrator can deploy the universal ZTNA solution to achieve the following outcomes:

 • Optimal path for traffic based on the user location